RohinMahesh/databricks_production_ml_system/README.md

 ## Data Engineering Service

 The Data Engineering Service consists of 3 scheduled pipelines that performs ETL from the upstream data assets into downstream feature tables.
-In this system, the source-aligned data assets are in a CSV format and the downstream data assets resulting from these pipelines are stored in a Delta format and in an Azure SQL Server table.
+In this system, the source-aligned data assets are in a Parquet format and the downstream data assets resulting from these pipelines are stored in a Delta format and in an Azure SQL Server table.

 Details for the Data Engineering Services and its components can be found in the "data_engineering_service" folder:
 1. Offline Feature Table (FT) Pipeline: populates the offline feature store to create the Analytics Ready Data Set (ARDS).
 This is updated using the following script and is scheduled to run on a daily cadence: